beginning of content

 Medicines and hormones for heavy periods

-Medicines and hormones used to treat heavy periods can include:
+Medicines and hormones that can help treat heavy periods include:

-Talk to your doctor about which medicines may be suitable for you.
+Talk with your doctor about which medicines are right for you.

 Other treatment options

-Blood loss from heavy periods can lower your levels of iron and red blood cells, causing iron deficiency and anaemia.
+Blood loss from heavy periods can lower your levels of iron and red blood cells.
+This can cause iron deficiency and anaemia.

 Resources and support